 Starting my journey as an IRS officer

-Once I entered IRS, I decided to work in almost all the fields, and wings of IRS, be it corporate taxation, investigation, international taxation or transfer pricing.
+Once I entered IRS, I decided to work in almost all the fields, and wings of the IRS, be it corporate taxation, investigation, international taxation, or transfer pricing.

 In the beginning, I got posted in the Corporate Taxation Department in Hyderabad.
 I handled some pretty important cases over there.